The 12 best baby vitamins for healthy development

 Iron

 When your baby is born, they have their own stock of iron and zinc, which have been passed onto them while in the womb.
-However, by the time they're six months old, those stocks are running out and your baby needs 7.8mg of iron.
+However, by the time they're six months old, those stocks are running out, and your baby needs 7.8mg of iron.

-Dietician, Jo Travers, from The London Nutritionist says: "This is why you need to start weaning onto food at this age, milk does not provide enough nutrients for your baby, which is why you need food."
+Dietician Jo Travers from The London Nutritionist says: "This is why you need to start weaning onto food at this age, milk does not provide enough nutrients for your baby, which is why you need food."

-"While formula is fortified with nutrients, including iron, you should also ensure that you wean them using iron-rich foods such as meat, dark poultry meat, beans, pulses and dark green leafy vegetables"
+"While the formula is fortified with nutrients, including iron, you should also ensure that you wean them using iron-rich foods such as meat, dark poultry meat, beans, pulses and dark green leafy vegetables"

-It’s worth remembering that calcium can prevent the absorption of iron so giving them milk at the same time as a plate of baked beans could potentially limit the iron content of the beans.
-To counter this, ensure you serve up foods containing vitamin C alongside them as they can aid the absorption of iron.
+It’s worth remembering that calcium can prevent the absorption of iron, so giving them milk at the same time as a plate of baked beans could potentially limit the iron content of the beans.
+To counter this, ensure you serve up foods containing vitamin C alongside them, as they can aid the absorption of iron.

 Vitamin C

 This nutrient is needed to help absorb iron from food.
-Jo says: "while calcium is a very important nutrient for ensuring your baby builds up strong bones and teeth, it can also inhibit the absorption of non-haem iron,"
+Jo says: "While calcium is a very important nutrient for ensuring your baby builds up strong bones and teeth, it can also inhibit the absorption of non-haem iron,"

 "This comes from vegetable sources such as spinach or kale.
 However, you can boost absorption by eating foods containing vitamin C, such as oranges, peppers, kiwis and broccoli."